 Huayna Picchu which translated from Quechua means Young Mountain, is located at 2,667m/8,750ft above sea level and is apart of the Andean foothills bordering the Amazon.
 Huayna Picchu is well known for being part of the vast majority of the panoramic photos of Machu Picchu.
 On Huayna Picchu you may see some archeological sites, including the Temple of the Moon, built in a natural cave.
 At the top of Huayna Picchu there are small terraces and some buildings that were a part of an astronomical observatory and is a point of guardianship to the citadel.

 ***The climb to Huayna Picchu is steep and can be slippery when wet.
 Please evaluate your ability to climb it before booking.

-***The two extra mountain hikes options within the Machu Picchu complex that do not include a guide.
-The climb is usually done on your own after you tour of the Machu Picchu citadel.
+***This optional extra mountain hike within the Machu Picchu complex does not include a guide.
+The climb is usually done on your own.
 If you require a guide, please request in advance.
-There is an extra charge for this extra service.
+There is an extra charge for this service.

 ***You must always respect the scheduled entrance times between 7 to 8am or 10 to 11am.
 If you arrive 5 minutes late you will not be allowed to enter!

 Yes!
 Its limited to 400 hikers a day, so you will need to plan early to book the extra hike.
 Especially for Huayna Picchu, you should book at least 2 to 3 months in advance.
 We will purchase the permit for you with your trek if entrance tickets are available.